 This post may contain affiliate links.

-We love watching birds in our backyard.
+We love bird watching in our backyard.
 We have a couple of different bird feeders in our yard, but I have always wanted a window bird feeder.
 You know, one of the ones that hangs on your window so we can see them up close?
 They are so awesome to watch!

 Supplies for the Homemade Bird Feeder: